Automation and Processes

 Register only what you need for customer documentation or for generating reports on projects or your company's performance.

-Whether your employees track time during the day or wait until just before closing-time makes a massive difference.
+Whether your employees track time during the day or wait until just before closing time makes a massive difference.

 However, if employees have to track time on several accounts and on many different activities, you risk losing track of where and when a given period’s work has been accounted for.
 And it rarely improves project overview and employee usability.